jason5122/metal-resize/README.md

-# Switcher
+# MetalResize

-A small demo of screen capture, branched off of [Apple's ScreenCaptureKit sample][1].
-This is intended to be used to implement a task switcher.
+A small demo of smooth resizing with Metal, branched off of [trishume/MetalTest][1].

 ## Building